splunk/eventgen/documentation/SETUP.md

 5. By default, the controller and server will try to locate RabbitMQ on pyamqp://localhost:5672 using credentials guest/guest and RabbitMQ's web UI at http://localhost:15672
 6. You can change any of those parameters using the CLI - for instance, if your RabbitMQ is accessible on rabbit-mq.company.com with credentials admin/changeme you should run `splunk_eventgen service --role controller --amqp-host rabbit-mq.company.com --amqp-user admin --amqp-pass changeme`
 7. Please see `splunk_eventgen service --help` for additional CLI options
-8. **NOTE:** Running the controller and server on the same machine will cause port collisions for the Eventgen web server.
+8. **NOTE:** Running the controller and server on the same machine will cause port collisions for Eventgen web server.
 To mitigate this, you can tell the server to run on a separate port using `splunk_eventgen service --web-server-address 0.0.0.0:9501`

 ---